oh4real/jenkins-radiator-vue/README.md

 npm test
 ```

-## For Vhosting
+## For Vhosting in Production
-#### Ure the following Apache reverse proxy vhost config (or similar for NGINX) to your web server:
+#### Add the following Apache reverse-proxy vhost config entry to your Apache server (or similar for NGINX):
 ```
 <VirtualHost *:80>
 	...
-	DocumentRoot "/SERVER/PATH/TO/jenkins-radiator-vue/dist"
+	DocumentRoot "/PATH/TO/jenkins-radiator-vue/dist"
 	ServerName jenkins-radiator
 	...
 	<Directory />